dataforseo/TypeScriptClient/docs/classes/SerpGoogleAdsSearchTaskPostRequestInfo.md

 > `optional` **location\_name**: `string`

-Defined in: main.ts:61733
+Defined in: main.ts:61756

-full name of search engine location required field if you don’t specify location_code or location_coordinate if you use this field, you don’t need to specify location_code or location_coordinate you can receive the list of available locations of the search engine with their location_name by making a separate request to the https://api.dataforseo.com/v3/serp/google/ads_search/locations
+full name of search engine location optional field if you use this field, you don’t need to specify location_code or location_coordinate you can receive the list of available locations of the search engine with their location_name by making a separate request to the https://api.dataforseo.com/v3/serp/google/ads_search/locations
 example:
 London,England,United Kingdom
+Note: if you don’t specify location_name, location_code, or location_coordinate, the ads will be searched across all the available locations

 #### Implementation of